-Now that you know both the general and manufacturing industry-specific signs that indicate you might need to communicate with your employees more intentionally, what's the next step?
-We always start by talking to employees directly to learn how they experience the company's formal and informal communication practices currently, and what they think needs to change and stay the same.
+Now that you know the signs that indicate you might need to communicate with your employees more intentionally, what's the next step?
+We always start by talking to employees directly to learn how they experience the company's formal and informal communication practices, what they think needs to change, and what should stay the same.
 In many cases, we hear from frontline employees that our conversation is the first time they've ever been asked to share their opinion.
 While it can be tempting to skip this step in favor of executing what management already knows they want, please resist that urge - the simple act of asking can make a world of difference for this audience!